 NordPass hands-on testing

-For this NordPass review, I installed the 7-day Premium trial version of NordPass on a Windows 10 laptop and a Samsung S9+ smartphone.
-The Premium version gives you all the features of the free version, along with the ability to share items and the ability to sync and access your passwords across multiple devices.
-The free version supports only a single simultaneous connected device.
+For this NordPass review, I installed the Premium version of NordPass on a Windows laptop and a Samsung S9+ smartphone.
+The Premium version gives you all the features of the free version, along with other premium features that we mentioned above.

 To install NordPass, you download the version for your device and launch it.
-You’ll be required to enter a valid email address.
-Nord is working on unifying their security products.
 The first step is combining your subscriptions for individual Nord products into one unified Nord account.
 If you already use a Nord product such as NordVPN or NordLocker, your account for that individual product has been converted into a Nord account which can support all your subscriptions in one place.
 Therefore the company asks that you use the same login credentials for NordPass as you use for that other product.

 Once you create your new account or log into your existing one, Nord will send you a confirmation email.
 Clicking the link in the email takes you to a page that will walk you through creating your Master Password and the rest of the installation process.
 At the end of the process, NordPass will give you a recovery code that you can use to regain access to your vault if you lose your Master Password.

-Next, it will offer you the option to add NordPass to any and all of the web browsers it finds on your system.
+Next, it will offer you the option to add NordPass to any of the web browsers you need.
 Once you complete that process, you are ready to use NordPass.
 The first thing you will see is your empty Password Vault.
 We’ve been working with this version of NordPass for a while so I don’t have an empty vault to show you.
 Here’s what my vault looks like at the moment:

 A notable improvement from our previous review is the addition of a Personal Info category.
 It is where you can store names and addresses, along with relevant notes for that person.